kikofmas/grammarous.nvim/README.md

-vim-grammarous
+grammarous.nvim
 ==============
+This project started as a fork of [vim-grammarous](https://github.com/rhysd/vim-grammarous) and seeks to solve some issues users encountered.
+The goal is to, eventually, fully transition it to Lua.

-vim-grammarous is a powerful grammar checker for Vim.
+grammarous.nvim is a powerful grammar checker for Vim.
 Simply do `:GrammarousCheck` to see the powerful checking.
 This plugin automatically downloads [LanguageTool](https://www.languagetool.org/), which requires Java 8+.

-This plugin can use job feature on Vim 8.0.27 (or later) or Neovim.
+This plugin can use job feature on Neovim.
 It enables asynchronous command execution so you don't need to be blocked until the check has been done on Vim8+ or Neovim.

 ![demo screen cast](https://github.com/rhysd/ss/blob/master/vim-grammarous/demo.gif?raw=true)

+## Disclaimer
+This is started as a personal project because I couldn't make the plugin work correctly and is a way for me to learn Lua.
+If you find any issues please do report them but I can't promisse I'll be able to fix them.
+Pull Requests are more than welcome.

 ## Commands